University of New Hampshire School of Law: Student Life & Organizations

 For the class entering in 2023, UNH Franklin Pierce School of Law accepted 51.74% of applicants with 33.51% of those accepted enrolling, while the enrolled students had an average 156 LSAT score and 3.48 college GPA.

 Students from around the world attend UNH Franklin Pierce School of Law, and the school celebrates the traditions and cultures of its many international students throughout the year.
 The school hosts events such as Lunar New Year and the Indian "festival of lights" or Diwali.
 Each summer, UNH Law holds the Intellectual Property Summer Institute.
 During Orientation Week, students partake in an annual ice cream social.
 Fall midterms are closely followed by the Buck Bowl, an intramural touch football tournament.
 The annual Barrister's Ball is organized by the Student Bar Association and takes place in the spring.
 With a tradition rich in public service, the school hosts a Pro Bono Week.
 Students run a variety of professional and cultural organizations, including the Student Bar Association (SBA) which serves as the student government.
 Students participate in three law journals—IDEA: The Law Review of the Franklin Pierce Center for Intellectual Property, the University of New Hampshire Law Review, and the UNH Sports Law Review — and send Moot Court teams to competitions around the United States.

 The law school was originally located in a barn in East Concord before moving to its current location near White Park.
-An on-campus cafe is run by a nearby food cooperative.
+An on-campus cafe is run by a nearby food cooperative, the Concord Food Co-op.
 Students generally live close to campus, often renting rooms from local residents.